Group Leader / Staff Scientist

 Yutaka is now an Assistant Professor at the University of Tokyo.

 I completed my PhD with Dominique Mouhanna at the University Pierre and Marie Curie in 2012.
 In November 2013, I joined the TQM Unit at OIST.
 I am interested in phase transitions and critical phenomena.
 During my PhD, I specialised in the study of critical phenomena using the nonperturbative renormalization group (NPRG).
 I am now a postdoc at Sorbonne university in Paris, France.
 Outside of work, I enjoy playing football, climbing, diving and surfing.

 Olga Sikora- Researcher OIST (2011-2012), Research Associate Bristol (2009-2011)

 Olga joined TQM group while it was still located in Bristol, following a postdoc at MPI-PKS Dresden.
-She then moved on to Taiwan National University, where she worked with Ying-Jer Kao.
-Olga is now employed as an Adjunkt in the Marian Smoluchowski Institute of Physics at the Jagiellonian University, Krakow in Poland.
+She then moved on to Taiwan National University, where she worked with Ying-Jer Kao and the Marian Smoluchowski Institute of Physics at the Jagiellonian University, Krakow in Poland.

 Mathieu Taillefumier - Postdoc OIST (2014-2017)

 After completing my PhD in the Louis Neel institute in Grenoble with Claudine Lacroix and the Max Planck Institute in Halle with Patrick Bruno, I moved to Norway where I first integrated the group of Arne Brataas working on cold atoms physics and spintronic then to Oslo in the group of Susanne Viefers.
 After that I moved to Frankfurt am main in the group of Peter Kopietz before joining the Shannon group at OIST.
 My passions include, meeting friends, practicing sport (cycling, hiking, etc), learning about mathematics, informatics and science in general, dancing, billiard and many others activities I have too little time to do....